oneapi-src/drone-navigation-inspection/README.md

 ## Summary and Next Steps

-This reference kit presents a AI semantic segmentation solution specialized in accurately recognize entities and segment paved areas from input images captured by drones.
+This reference kit presents an AI semantic segmentation solution specialized in accurately recognize entities and segment paved areas from input images captured by drones.
 Thus, this system could contribute to the safe landing of drones in dedicated paved areas, reducing the risk of injuring people or damaging property.

 To carry out the segmentation task, the system makes use of a semantic segmentation model called VGG-UNET.
 Furthermore, the VGG-UNET model leverages the optimizations given by Intel® oneDNN optimized TensorFlow\* and Intel® Neural Compressor to accelerate its training, hyperparameter tuning and inference processing capabilities while maintaining the accuracy.